desothier1/EVENT_extraction_for_DUTCH_BERTje/README.md

 ## Published paper

-In this paper, the event extraction approach is outlined and research has been conducted using the above mentioned python scripts :
+In this paper, the event extraction approach is outlined and research has been conducted using the above mentioned python scripts (but with other data):

 **Thierry Desot, Orphée De Clercq, and Veronique Hoste. *"Event Prominence Extraction Combining a Knowledge-Based Syntactic Parser and a BERT Classifier for Dutch."* Proceedings of the International Conference on Recent Advances in Natural Language Processing (RANLP 2021)**